hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 var h = 300;
 ```

-:information_source: Next we chose our projection of the map.
-Mercator is the most common.
+:information_source: Next we created a variable projection which contains the projection specifications of the map.
+D3 procides a range of projections.
+We use Mercator here which is the most common.

-:information_source: The `centre` we set with longitude and latitude.
+:information_source: The `centre` property we set with longitude and latitude.

 :information_source: `translate`, in this way, takes care that our map is in the centre of the area.